 At the 4- and 8-hour maintenance intervals, it is important to check the Shear Jaw Armor[®] welds for cracking and wear.
 Any cracked or worn thin welds need to be addressed as soon as possible to keep the plates from being torn loose, bent or lost.
 Cracked or worn welds should be ground or arc gouged and re-welded using E7018 stick or equivalent.
-Follow all weld procedures and precautions found in your GXT Safety and Operator's Manual.
+Follow all weld procedures and precautions found in your GXP Safety and Operator's Manual.

-Pay special attention to higher wear areas such as the top of the chin plate in front of the razor blade (Figure A), the area behind the piercing tips on the bottom of the upper jaw (Figure B) and the inside corner where the chin front and top meet (Figure C), as these are areas where the welds are most subject to wear.
+Pay special attention to higher wear areas such as the top of the chin plate in front of the razor blade (Figure A), the area between the piercing tips on the front of the upper jaw (Figure B), the area above the piercing tips on the front of the upper jaw (Figure C), the area behind the piercing tips on the bottom of the upper jaw (Figure D) and the inside corner (Figure E), as these are areas where the welds are most subject to wear.